IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 }
 ```

-The filters we set in the previous `ListOpts` variable are passed into the List function, as a way to actually
-see which pods are currently in our namespace and also match the same labels as our custom resource.
+The filters we set in the previous `ListOpts` variable are passed into the `List` function to show which pods are currently in our namespace and also match the same labels as our CR.

 The [List](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Reader.List) function
 takes in a context, a list, and the list options.
-For us, we will pass in the `podList` and `listOpts` objects
+In our example, we pass in the `podList` and `listOpts` objects
-which will return the list of Pods in our namespace that have the same labels as our Memcached resource.
+which return the list of pods in our namespace that have the same labels as our Memcached resource.

 ```go
 if err = r.List(ctx, podList, listOpts...); err != nil {